Managing Studies

 Immediate effects:

-- Participant URLs stop working (show error or inactive message)
+- Participant URLs stop working (show "study paused" message)

 Data preserved: